 Back in verse 6, the word ‘by’ is used: "this is who He came by water and blood."
 It can mean through, by or through.
 It is pointing out that this is the means or the instrument by which He was accompanied when He did what He did.

-The water here refers to His baptism and the beginning of His ministry through which He declared His purpose to fulfil our righteousness.
+The water here refers to His baptism and the beginning of His ministry through which He declared His purpose to fulfill our righteousness.
 Remember when He came to John the Baptist.
-John says, “I have need to be baptised of you,” and Jesus said, “Forbid Me not, for I am doing this to fulfill all righteousness.”
-So, He then proceeded to be baptised, and that is what is being referred to here.
+John says, “I have need to be baptized of You,” and Jesus said, “Forbid Me not, for I am doing this to fulfill all righteousness.”
+So, He then proceeded to be baptized, and that is what is being referred to here.
 The blood refers to His violent and bloody death on the stake to pay for the sins of the world.

 These two are pointed out here because they are significant occasions—one at the beginning of His ministry, setting the purpose, and the other at the end when He said, “It is finished.”
 He had accomplished what He set out to do.

 A witness is one who is usually associated by us with a court of law or news items reported in a newspaper or perhaps on a television program.
 They are one who sees or hears an event and tells others of what they have seen or heard.
 They are one who has evidence because they have a personal and usually direct knowledge of something that has taken place and so they give an attestation, evidence, or proof of the event or perhaps a whole series of events.
 They certify that something that they have witnessed is either true or false.